sven-hash/docs/src/nodes/mix-node-setup.md

 - `estimated_node_profit` - An estimate of the profit that a particular mix node operator can expect to earn.
 This value is calculated by subtracting the mix node operator's `operating_costs` from their `estimated_operator_reward` for the current epoch.

 - `estimated_operator_cost` - An estimate of the total cost that a particular mix node operator can expect to incur for their participation.
 This value is calculated by the Nym Validator based on a number of factors, including the cost of running a mix node, such as server hosting fees, and other expenses associated with operating the mix node.

-### Mix node related Validator API endpoints
-Numerous endpoints are documented on the Validator API's [Swagger Documentation](https://validator.nymtech.net/api/swagger/index.html).
-There you can also try out various requests from your broswer, and download the response from the API.
-Swagger will also show you what commands it is running, so that you can run these from an app or from your CLI if you prefer.

 ## Ports
 All mix node-specific port configuration can be found in `$HOME/.nym/mixnodes/<your-id>/config/config.toml`.
 If you do edit any port configs, remember to restart your mix node.